fygar256/general-assembler-axx/README.md

 db 0x12
 ```

-If you do this, the files will be arranged exactly as they are, so use section sort to sort them.
+If you do this, the text will be arranged exactly as it is, so use section sort to sort it.

 https://qiita.com/fygar256/items/fd590cab2078a4e8b866